 Best Beach Cooler

-At just $30, this Arctic Zone cooler is an excellent deal.
+At under $50, this Arctic Zone cooler is an excellent deal.
 It’s made with Deep Freeze, a high-performance insulation that reflects heat instead of absorbing it to keep your items cool.
 It’s also zipperless and uses a patented “flip open” design that gives you (and the little ones) super easy access to what’s inside.
-The Hardbody liner comes out for easy cleaning throughout and has a small shelf that’s perfect for sandwiches or snacks.
+The HardBody liner comes out for easy cleaning throughout and has a small shelf that’s perfect for sandwiches or snacks.
 It can hold up to 16 cans, and while it’s not huge, it’s ideal for a smaller family or just one or two people.
 It also has a strap so you can wear it over your shoulder for easy carrying.
+It’s easy to see why it’s an Amazon favorite with over 25,000 five-star ratings.

 Yeti’s soft cooler lives up to its great reputation.
 It has a magnetic closure that folds over for easy opening, and when you’re on the go, there are two buckles to keep it securely shut.
 The DryHide™ shell is waterproof, puncture-resistant, and UV-resistant, so it was basically made to be used by the water.
 The ColdCell™ insulation keeps everything super cold for hours, and it has enough space inside for 20 cans or 28 pounds of ice.
 It also has a carrying strap and three different carrying handles for versatility.
 We know it’s pricey, but you really can’t go wrong with a Yeti, and it’s a worthwhile investment if you’ve got a family of beach bums.

 For a sturdy, classic cooler, this Engel is a great choice and a terrific value.
 It doubles as both a cooler and a dry box, so it’s very versatile and can be used year-round.
-It’s leak-proof, is described as “virtually indestructible,” and it has two carrying handle options.
+It’s leakproof, is described as “virtually indestructible,” and it has two carrying handle options.
 If you’re looking for a reliable cooler at a lower price point, this is a good one.
+One shopper commented, “Seals good and keeps stuff cold for quite a while.
+Very durable and holds up to the harsh conditions on a job site, planes, mud and in the back of the truck.
+Would definitely recommend this product to anybody that needs a small sized cooler or a decently sized lunch box for the job site or the boat.
+Five stars here.”

-This Igloo BMX is a super heavy duty option that is incredibly durable and strong while still managing to be pretty lightweight.
-It’s designed to keep ice cold for 4-5 days and has UV inhibitors that protect it from the sun for years.
+This Igloo BMX is a super heavy-duty option that is incredibly durable and strong while still managing to be pretty lightweight.
+It’s designed to keep ice cold for up to five days and has UV inhibitors that protect it from the sun for years.
 Rubberized T-grip latches lock in the cold while also making it secure and easy to open, and the handle is large and convenient.
 Reviewers rave about how it holds ice for days, and many compare it to higher-priced Yeti and Pelican coolers.

 Beach Cooler With Wheels

 The Haul is the first Yeti on wheels, which makes these legendary coolers even better.
 The wheels are impact- and puncture-resistant to get you through the sand, while the aluminum arm offers a comfortable grip.
 The Permafrost insulation keeps ice cool for days.
-Keep in mind that this is a heavy duty cooler that can be super heavy once it’s packed, but that’s what makes the wheels so convenient.
+Keep in mind that this is a heavy-duty cooler that can be super heavy once it’s packed, but that’s what makes the wheels so convenient.
+One shopper reported, “This thing is a workhorse!!
+Of course I was hesitant to purchase because of the price tag but after years of buying what I thought to be decent coolers and having to replace them within a year or two, I thought, why not?!
+Well, I’ve been using the cooler pretty much nonstop since Memorial Day weekend and it has exceeded my expectations.”

 This large cooler holds a ton of stuff and is great for bigger families or a long day at the beach where the fam will be enjoying multiple meals and snack breaks.
-The horizontal telescoping handle and heavy duty wheels make it easy to pull this through the sand, even when it’s fully stocked.
+The horizontal telescoping handle and heavy-duty wheels make it easy to pull this through the sand, even when it’s fully stocked.
 There aren’t a lot of frills and features, but this is a great bigger option.
+One shopper commented, “Should have bought years ago.
+I have a bad back but this thing is so easy to pull with it's long handles.”

 Beach Cooler Bag